rcpsl/Workspace_partitioner/README.md

 ---------------------------------------------------
 4. Description of the Experiments

-3.1 Experiment 1
+4.1 Experiment 1

-This experiment summarizes the scalability results of the workspace partitioning algorithm and it corresponds to Table 1 in the paper.To generate the results, run the following commands
+This experiment summarizes the scalability of the workspace partitioning algorithm and results are reported in Table 1 in the paper.
+To generate the results, run the following commands
 ```
 cd NN-Verification/Code/v1
 ./table1/run.sh
 ```
 The file `table1/results.txt` has the results of Table 1.

-3.2 Experiment 2
+4.2 Experiment 2

-In this experiment the pre-processing step is done starting from the same region and using different neural network architectures.
+In this experiment, the pre-processing step is for the same region and using different neural network architectures.
 The results of this experiment correspond to Table 2 in the paper.
 To generate the results, run the following commands
 ```
 cd NN-Verification/Code/v1